conan-io/docs/glossary.rst

       different package IDs. e.g: Windows, x86, shared...

    binary package
-      Output binary for the recipe compatible for certain settings and options.
+      Output binary usually obtained with a `conan create` command applying settings and options as input.
 Usually, there are N binary packages inside one Conan package, one for each set of settings and options.
 Every binary package is identified by a package_id.